Clip path

 • If the employee has remained absent from work for three days consecutively or more than six days in a month without intimation.

-Taiwan Employer Of Record (Taiwan EOR) solution makes it easier and faster for businesses to expand into Taiwan.
+The Taiwan Employer of Record (Taiwan EOR) solution makes it easier and faster for businesses to expand into Taiwan.
 The EOR way makes the employment process easy and smooth by handling all the employment responsibilities without setting up an establishment in Taiwan.
-Skuad can help you manage payroll processing and management, taxation matters, work permits, and all other employment-related hassles so that you can focus on expanding your business.

 Outsourcing employment through an EOR